Off the boat, into the air

 Author: Benjamin Federmann, October 2016

-If you plan on driving from Kristiansand to Trondheim on the coastal highway E39 in Western Norway, strap in for an approximate 1,100-kilometre ride that can take up to 21 hours by car.
-Due to the seven fjords that must be crossed by ferry, the trip can be quite arduous.
+If you plan on driving from Kristiansand via Stavanger and Bergen to Trondheim, strap in for an approximately 1,100-kilometre ride that can take you up to 21 hours in the car on the European route E39.
+Due to the seven mayor fjords that must be crossed by ferry you get as well an extensively insight in the beautiful landscape of west Norway as the trip can get very protracted.

-The project began in early 2015 to transform the current two-lane highway to four-lanes with an 11-kilometre tunnel along with other road construction works.
-The entire project is scheduled for completion by 2035.
+The project began in early 2015 to transform the current two-lane high-way to four-lanes with an 11-km tunnel along with other road construction works.
+The entire project is scheduled for competition by 2035.

 To keep construction on schedule and provide contractor oversight, Statens vegvesen contracted Hawkeye AS, a surveying firm specialising in final documentation of 3D deliverables and a joint venture of Veseth AS and Rune Samnøy of Samnøy AS, to provide orthophotos and models of the project.
-To do so, the firm turned to the Aibotix Aibot X6 UAV to collect the needed imagery for tracking costs of mass movements, documenting progress and keeping stakeholders up to date.
+To do so, the 2014 founded firm turned to Leica Geosystems UAV (Unmanned Aerial Vehicle) solution to collect the needed imagery for tracking costs of mass movements, documenting progress and keeping stakeholders up-to-date.
+Using state-of-the-art technology on the flying multisensory platform helps to capture as many details as possible to create fine grained data.